 According to S-99, one could consider that these proposals were provided by the proposer.
 Following the S-99 workflow, the submitting organisation would be the S100WG (the S-101PTas its subsidiary in this case).

 Drawing parallels to the above mentioned situation, if neither a third party nor the responsible working group itself provide portrayal proposals, is it on HSSC to consider the information provided by a particular product specification and request portrayal solutions if deemed necessary?
 If yes, to which HSSC WG should this request be addressed?

+In addition, at a certain point of development users should be brought into the workflow to assess and help define optimal portrayal solutions.
+The relevant PTs and WGs can only really make initial portrayal suggestions.
+Without having full access to all information portrayal combined together with an understanding of how the information will be used in real operations final portrayal cannot be decided.

 Taking into account that the development of symbols and portrayal solutions is a highly professional skill, it can be assumed that the most WGs will not be able to accept that task.
 The structure of the HSSC WGs implies that the only WG with the appropriate professional expertise is the NCWG.